samuel-ping/shrimpify/README.md

 ### Heroku

-- Using the Aptfile buildpack to install `libvips` package in Heroku server.
+- Using the Aptfile buildpack to install `libvips` package in Heroku server (see instructions on installing on Ubuntu a few bullet points above).
-- When pushing an update from the heroku branch (hosted on GitHub) to the main branch (hosted on Heroku), run `git push heroku heroku:main`